 Heat and ozone waves in Europe: characteristics, weather types, and association with mortality

 End date: 06/2020

 Funded by: Faculty of Medicine, (University of Augsburg)

 Project responsibility on site: Prof. Dr. Elke Hertig

 Air pollution and high temperatures pose high health risks, especially for vulnerable groups such as children, the elderly and pre-diseased individuals.
 Episodes of high ozone concentrations and heat waves are expected to increase in Europe in the future as a result of climate change.
 In this project, different indices were used to characterize heat and ozone waves.
 Portugal (southern Europe) and Bavaria (central Europe) were considered as study regions.
 The extreme events were studied individually and in combination.
 It was found that in Bavaria heat and ozone waves are mainly associated with autochthonous weather conditions, while in Portugal the advection of air masses from eastern and northeastern directions is of particular importance.
 In terms of excess mortality associated with heat and ozone events, the combined heat-ozone waves show the strongest negative impact.

-Prof. Dr. Elke Hertig, Professorship of Regional Climate Change and Health, Faculty of Medicine, University of Augsburg.
+Prof. Dr. Elke Hertig, Chair of Regional Climate Change and Health, Faculty of Medicine, University of Augsburg.

 Prof. Dr. Ricardo Machado Trigo, Instituto Dom Luíz (IDL), University of Lisbon, Portugal